LDalby/mapping-methods/draft.md

     * Value 1 where the feature is absent.
     * Where the feature is present it gets a value corresponding to the layers ranking in the following stacking (see below).
 + Combine individual raster maps in theme maps (e.g., various road types, paths and railway tracks in a transportation theme)
 + Stack the themes in a reasonable order (i.e. roads on top of fields etc.).
 This is determined by the value of layers, where higher values stack on top of lower ones.
+(NB: ikke kun; det gælder mere inden for hvert tema.
+Vi styrer også den relative værdi af temaerne, når mosaikken sættes sammen)

 ## Input data